 Limb abnormalities can develop after birth if a person has rickets or other diseases that affect bone structure.

 Skeletal limb abnormalities may be due to any of the following:

-Call your health care provider if you have any concerns about limb length or appearance.
+Contact your health care provider if you have any concerns about limb length or appearance.